 For minor accidents, call the collision reporting centre

 If the total damage in the car accident is less than $2,000, no one is injured, and there are no signs of intoxication or other illegal activity, it’s minor.
-Call an Ontario collision reporting centre at 416-745-3301.
+You can contact an Ontario collision reporting centre at 416-745-3301.

 Step 3 – Take photos